Tughril-class frigate

-The Tughril-class frigates, formally classified as the Type 054A/P frigates, are a series of modified guided-missile frigates being built by Hudong–Zhonghua Shipbuilding (HDZH), for the Pakistan Navy.
+The Tughril-class frigates, formally classified as the Type 054A/P frigates, are a series of modified guided-missile frigates built by Hudong–Zhonghua Shipbuilding (HDZH), for the Pakistan Navy.
 The Type 054A/P is a modified derivative of the Type 054A frigate and was specifically customised to meet the operational requirements of the Pakistan Navy; the class features several capabilities - including anti-surface warfare (ASuW), anti-aircraft warfare (AAW), anti-submarine warfare (ASW) and low radar observability.
-The frigates are poised to form the mainstay of the Pakistan Navy's active naval fleet.
-The class is also set to supplant Pakistan's obsolete Tariq-class destroyers.
+The frigates form the mainstay of the Pakistan Navy's active naval fleet.
+The class also supplants the obsolete Tariq-class destroyers.

 Pakistan's Ministry of Defence (MoD) ordered four frigates - two in 2017 and an additional two in 2018, as part of the Pakistan Navy's collective efforts to augment its capabilities in naval warfare.
-All four ships of the class have been launched, while the first two, Tughril and Taimur, were commissioned in January and June 2022, respectively.
+All four ships of the class have been commissioned.
+The first two, Tughril and Taimur, were commissioned in January and June 2022, respectively while the last two, Tippu Sultan and Shah Jahan were commissioned in May 2023.